Don’t make your life just about your children and being a mom. Learn the biggest reason parents should have a life beyond kids.

-We hardly have time to shower or cook, much less pursue a hobby.
-Tasks clutter our to-do list and the kids clamor for attention.
-We can’t always follow common advice to get away from the kids once in a while.
-And we know we should have a life beyond kids but can’t seem to figure out how.
+We hardly have time to shower or cook, much less exercise the way we used to.
+Tasks clutter our to-do list and the kids clamor for our attention.
+We can’t always follow common advice to take some time for ourselves once in a while.
+And we know we should have a life beyond kids, but can’t seem to figure out how.

 Why you should have a life beyond kids

-Our kids will grow up.
+Your kids will grow up.

 Look at your toddler, who, not too long ago, you had to carry around and spoon-feed mashed baby food.
-Now he’s comfortable waddling on his own two feet and feeding himself blueberries.
+Now he’s comfortable waddling on his own feet and feeding himself blueberries.

-As I say in my book, You Are Enough:
+Like I say in my book, You Are Enough:

 “As long as the days can feel, those moments when you realize you’re not kissing your child’s feet any longer or they’re too big to carry in your arms are a blunt reminder of how quickly the years go by.”

 As a teenager, he’ll turn to you for guidance less and less as he begins to feel more confident in his abilities.
 He’ll become a young man, different from the baby who once depended on you for everything.

 But guess what?
 This is a good thing.